 Indian villages – Not only can you find Indian artifacts, trade goods and relics relating to the village but the earliest white settlers to the area would take advantage of the land already cleared.
 I have yet to metal detect where there was once an Indian village and not come across at least one early house site.

 Ground depressions – The depressions are caused from outhouse holes and cellars being filled in then over the years the ground settling.
 This really works best if you can get permission for a sight or if you’re interested in a particular area and can pull over with a pair of binoculars.
 I was metal detecting a yard once where the barn still stood, house had been gone a few years.
 I had permission for the whole property which was over a 100 acres.
-After I detecting the grass where the house once stood a few times I was finishing up one day and pulled out my binoculars to see if I could see anything.
+After I detected the grass where the house once stood a few times I was finishing up one day and pulled out my binoculars to see if I could see anything.
 While scanning the field behind I spotted a small dip in the field and set out to see what it was.
 I found that it was either an old outhouse or where a cellar once was because the coins and relics started coming in.
 I ended up hitting that spot a few more times then again, started looking around.
 On back a little further on a side of a hill facing me there was a dip, it wasn’t so easy to see but it was enough for me to investigate.
 Sure enough another house site.
 Between the two they gave up some great artifacts!
-Many other sites I’ve detected had nothing of the sorts but I will say many of the sites I’ve found on hills and especially on the sides of hills will have enough disturbance that I can usually tell if something was there.
+Many other sites I’ve metal detected had nothing of the sorts but I will say many of the sites I’ve found on hills and especially on the sides of hills will have enough disturbance that I can usually tell if something was there.

 Trees in the fields – I used to drive by this field all the time that had one huge tree up towards the front and a few hundred yards behind had 4-5 trees in a patch.
 I always knew something was up with those trees but I couldn’t find anything on any of the maps.
 One day while doing some research at the library I came across a pamphlet/book written many years earlier of all the cemeteries in the area.
 Several of them I had never heard or knew about.
 While looking through it I came across the land with that group of 4-5 trees.
 On that property somewhere was a cemetery and I knew it had to be in that patch of trees.
 I got permission and went straight back to those trees and found headstones.
 Many times I’ve been driving and seen a tree or a couple of trees in a field and many of them have led me to early home sites.